-- d.
-The density bonus provision shall not apply to senior citizen and senior congregate care housing projects that utilize the senior citizen housing density provisions of this Zoning Ordinance. - e.
-Prior to the issuance of building permits for any dwelling unit in a development for which "density bonus units" have been awarded or incentives have been received, the developer shall submit documentation which identifies the size type and location of each restricted affordable units and shall enter into a written agreement with the City to guarantee that for 30 years rental units shall be their continually ed used and availabilitye to low- and moderate-income households for 55 years and initial occupants for-sale units that qualified the applicant for the awards of the density bonus are persons and families of very low, low, or moderate incomes, as requires, and that the units are offered at an affordable housing cost.
+- 1. Any applicant requesting a density bonus, incentive(s) and/or waiver(s) pursuant to state density bonus law shall provide the city with a written proposal.
+The proposal shall be submitted prior to or concurrently with filing the planning application for the housing development and shall be processed in conjunction with the underlying application, and be subject to the following provisions: - Density Bonus.
+Prior to the issuance of building permits for any dwelling unit in a development for which "density bonus units" have been awarded or incentives have been received, the developer shall submit documentation which identifies the size type and location of each restricted affordable units and shall enter into a written agreement with the City to guarantee that rental units shall be continually used and available to low- and moderate-income households for 55 years and initial occupants for-sale units that qualified the applicant for the awards of the density bonus are persons and families of very low, low, or moderate incomes, as requires, and that the units are offered at an affordable housing cost.
 With respect to the for-sale units, the city shall enforce an equity sharing agreement as described in Government Code Section 65915, unless it is in conflict with the requirements of another public funding source of law.
-The agreement restricting rental units shall extend more than 30-55 years if required by the Construction or Mortgage Financing Assistance Program, Mortgage Insurance Program, or Rental Subsidy Program.
-The terms and conditions of the agreement shall run with the land which is to be developed, shall be binding upon the successor in interest of the developer, and shall be recorded in the office of the Riverside County Recorder.
-The agreement may be executed by the city manager without review of the housing commission, planning commission or city council if the underlying application does not require review and/or approval by those bodies, to the satisfaction of the city attorney.
+The agreement restricting rental units shall extend more than 55 years if required by the Construction or Mortgage Financing Assistance Program, Mortgage Insurance Program, or Rental Subsidy Program.
+The terms and conditions of the agreement shall run with the land which is to be developed, shall be binding upon the successor in interest of the developer, and shall be recorded in the office of the Riverside County Recorder. agreement may be executed by the city manager without review of the housing commission, planning commission or city council if the underlying application does not require review and/or approval by those bodies, to the satisfaction of the city attorney.
 Rent for the lower income density bonus units shall be set at an affordable rent as defined in Section 50053 of the Health and Safety Code.
 The specific requested density bonus proposal shall evidence that the project meets the threshold for state density bonus law.
-The proposal shall also include calculations showing the maximum base density, the number/percentage of affordable units and identification of the income level at which such units will be restricted, additional market rate units resulting from the density bonus allowable under state density bonus law and the resulting unit per acre density.
+The proposal shall also include calculations showing the maximum base density, the number/percentage of affordable units and identification of the income level at which such units will be restricted, additional market rate units resulting from the density bonus allowable under state density bonus law and the resulting unit per acre density. - B. Requested Incentive(s).
+The request for particular incentive(s) shall include documentation evidencing that the requested incentive(s) results in identifiable, financially sufficient and actual cost reductions.
+The documentation shall be sufficiently detailed to allow the city to verify its conclusions.
+If the city requires the services of specialized financial consultants to review and corroborate the analysis, the applicant will be liable for all costs incurred in reviewing the documentation.